Description of the Sunshine Act

 The Sunshine Act, also known as OPEN PAYMENTS, requires pharmaceutical, biologic, and medical device manufacturers (collectively, Manufacturers) to annually disclose to the Department of Health and Human Services (DHHS) all payments and other transfers of value (collectively Payments) furnished to U.S.-licensed physicians and teaching hospitals (collectively, Covered Recipients).

-Consistent with the Sunshine Act, Purdue Pharma L.P., its subsidiaries, and independent associated U.S. companies (Purdue) will collect and report to the government all payments and transfers of value to Covered Recipients from all Purdue sources.
+Consistent with the Sunshine Act, Purdue Pharma L.P. and its subsidiaries will collect and report to the government all payments and transfers of value to Covered Recipients from all Purdue sources.
 We will annually submit data to Center for Medicare & Medicaid Services (CMS) no later than March 31.
 CMS is expected to make the data publicly available no later than June 30 each year.

 Covered Recipients will have an opportunity to review the Manufacturer-submitted information and submit disputes via a CMS portal for at least 45 days before the information becomes publicly available on the government website.

 We value our relationships with healthcare professionals (HCPs), and recognize that by partnering with HCP colleagues, we learn from their expertise and experience.
 We engage HCPs in a variety of ways, including but not limited to: